Cannot extend C drive in Windows Server 2008 R2

 Now there is 40GB free space, but Extend Volume is still unavailable, because there is an Extended Partition behind C.

-Okay, delete the Extended partition:
+Okay, continue to delete the Extended partition:

 - If C drive is FAT32, you cannot expand it, only NTFS and RAW format partition can be extended.